Pedestria/starbytes-project/README.md

 - `starbytes-lsp` - The LSP Implementation for Starbytes
 - ### Editors (`extension` Directory)
 - starbytes-grammar - The Textmate Syntax Grammar for Starbytes.
 - starbytes-vscode - The VSCode extension for Starbytes Language.
 (Provides Grammar ONLY.
-Executable `starbytes-lspserver` must be externally provided!)
+Executable `starbytes-lsp` must be externally provided!)

 ### Dev/Build Instructions (With CMake)
 - ### To Setup: